 In fact, my lack of patience as I was tweaking the recipe made it not turn out as perfectly as I would have likes, and yet it was still sweet and creamy, and looks pretty cool too.
 Literally, you need chocolate chips and sweetened condensed milk.
 It’s basically the two-ingredient fudge you’ve probably seen before, I just fancied it up a but because, well, it’s Christmas.
 I added layers (you do need more white chocolate chips than semi-sweet or it won’t set up.
 I found that out the sloppy way.), and festive colored candy.

 But I also used Sixlets.
 I think the ball shape is super fun, plus they are gluten free, and holiday M&M’s may not be, which can be an issue for someone with a severe wheat allergy or celiac disease.
 But if you don’t have time to get the Sixlets, just use M&M’s (you can really use any color depending on what you have and what the occasion is), or just make the layers.
 It’s a flexible recipe.
 And if you need a last minute gift or something to take to a party, this takes only minutes!

 Did you do a lot of online shopping this year?

 A few things you might need to make this Christmas fudge recipe:

 For more yumminess from me and my foodie friends, keep up with me on…

 Or sign up to have Cupcakes & Kale Chips delivered straight to your Inbox!

-- Line a square pant with wax or parchment paper.
+- Line a 9-inch square pan with wax or parchment paper.